thosgood/this-weeks-finds/markdown/201-250/week230.md

                        o

 A line of them but then a little fishtail at the end!
-We should take n to be at least 4, to make the diagram connected and different from A~n~.
+We should take n to be at least 4, to make the diagram connected and different from A_n.

 The E~6~, E~7~, and E~8~ diagrams look like this: